IgniteUI/igniteui-docfx/en/components/grids_templates/advanced_filtering.md

 In order to open the advanced filtering dialog, the **Advanced Filtering** button in the grid toolbar should be clicked.
 If no advanced filter is applied, you should start with creating a group of filtering conditions linked with [`AND`]({environment:angularApiUrl}/enums/filteringlogic.html#and) or [`OR`]({environment:angularApiUrl}/enums/filteringlogic.html#or).
 After that, you can add filtering conditions or sub-groups.

 In order to add a filtering condition, you have to select any of the [`filterable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#filterable) columns, an operand based on the column [`dataType`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#datatype) and a value if the operand is not unary.
 Once the condition is committed, a chip with the condition information appears.
-By hovering or clicking the chip, you have the options to edit it or add another condition or group right after it.
+By hovering or clicking the chip, you have the options to modify it or add another condition or group right after it.

-If you select more than one filtering condition chips, a context menu appears with options to create a group or delete the filters.
+If you select more than one filtering condition chip, a context menu appears with options to create a group or delete the filters.
 If you choose to create a group with the selected conditions, the newly created group will appear where the topmost selected condition was placed.

-You could also click on the colorful vertical line of the group in order to select it.
+In order to select a group, you can also click on its vertical line, which is colored based on the the linking condition ([`AND`]({environment:angularApiUrl}/enums/filteringlogic.html#and) or [`OR`]({environment:angularApiUrl}/enums/filteringlogic.html#or)).
 If a single group is selected, you get a context menu with options to change its filtering logic, ungroup or delete it.

 In order to filter the data once you are ready with creating the filtering conditions and groups, you should click the **Apply** button.
-If you have edited the advanced filter, but you don't want to preserve the changes, you should click the **Cancel** button.
+If you have modified the advanced filter, but you don't want to preserve the changes, you should click the **Cancel** button.
 You could also clear the advanced filter by clicking the **Clear Filter** button.

 ###Usage